kimslawson/o-fortuna/README.md

 Nano-NaNoGenMo22 entry that translates fortunes into Latin.

-239 bytes, by my count (though it could probably be shortened by a more experienced Pythonista)
+The code weighs in at 239 bytes, by my count (though it could probably be shortened by a more experienced Pythonista) and the output is 50,062 words long.

 ## Code